litil/trainings/ReactJS/exercise_08/README.md

-# Exercise 06 - Create main transaction components
+# Exercise 08 - Plug it with an API

-1. Create exercise_07 by copying exercise_06
+1. Create exercise_08 by copying exercise_07
 2. Install react and react-redux
 3. Create action types, in actions/actionTypes.js
-4. Create the root reducer and the createTransactionReducer, in reducers/
+4. Create the root reducer and the transactionReducer, in reducers/
 5. Create the createTransactionRequest action, in actions/
 6. Connect the action and the reducer to the pages
 7. Display the transaction from the reducers